phil294/AHK_X11/README.md

     # delete conflicting c function binding by modifying the cache
     sed -i -E 's/  fun open_display = XOpenDisplay : Void$//'  lib/gobject/src/gtk/gobject-cache-xlib--modified.cr
     ```
+1. Now everything is ready for local use with `shards build -Dpreview_mt`, if you have `libxdo` (xdotool) version 2016x installed.
+Read on for a cross-distro compatible build.
+1. In `lib/x_do/src/x_do/libxdo.cr`, add line `role : LibC::Char*` *after* `winname : LibC::Char*`
+1. To make AHK_X11 maximally portable, various dependencies should be statically linked.
+Here is an overview of all dependencies.
+All of this was tested on Ubuntu 18.04.
+    - Should be statically linked:
-1. `libxdo` is preferrably statically linked because it isn't backwards compatible (e.g. Ubuntu 18.04 and 20.04 versions are incompatible) and may introduce even more breaking changes in the future.
+        - `libxdo`.
+Additionally to the above reasons, it isn't backwards compatible (e.g. Ubuntu 18.04 and 20.04 versions are incompatible) and may introduce even more breaking changes in the future.
 So, clone [xdotool](https://github.com/jordansissel/xdotool) somewhere, in there, run `make libxdo.a` and then copy the file `libxdo.a` into our `static` folder (create if it doesn't exist yet).
-1. In `lib/x_do/src/x_do/libxdo.cr`, add line `role : LibC::Char*` *after* `winname : LibC::Char*`
+        - Dependencies of `libxdo`: `libxkbcommon`, `libXtst` and `libXi`.
+The static libraries should be available from your package manager dependencies installed above so normally there's nothing you need to do.
+        - More dependencies of `libxdo` which are also available from the packages, but their linking fails with obscure PIE errors: `libXinerama` and `libXext`.
+I solved this by getting the source for these two and building the `.a` files locally (but apparently no makefile changes were required).
+Not very sure if these aren't actually part of every standard `libx11` install anyway, so maybe they should be dynamic...
+        - Other (crystal dependencies?), also via package manager: `libevent_pthreads`, `libevent`, and `libpcre`
+        - `libgc` is currently shipped and linked automatically by Crystal itself so there is no need for it
+    - Stays dynamically linked:
+        - `libgtk-3` and its dependencies, because afaik Gtk is installed everywhere, even on Qt-based distros.
+If you know of any common distribution that does not include Gtk libs by default please let me know.
+Gtk does also not officially support static linking. `libgtk-3`, `libgd_pixbuf-2.0`, `libgio-2.0`, `libgobject-2.0`, `libglib-2.0`, `libgobject-2.0`
+        - glibc / unproblematic libraries according to [this list](https://github.com/AppImage/pkg2appimage/blob/master/excludelist): `libX11`, `libm`, `libpthread`, `librt`, `libdl`.
-1. Build with `shards build -Dpreview_mt --link-flags="$PWD/static -lxdo -lxkbcommon -lXinerama -lXtst -lXi -lX11"`.
+1. All in all, once you have `libxdo.a`, `libXext.a` and `libXinerama.a` inside the folder `static`, the following builds the final binary which should be very portable: `shards build -Dpreview_mt --link-flags="-L$PWD/static -Wl,-Bstatic -lxdo -lxkbcommon -lXinerama -lXext -lXtst -lXi -levent_pthreads -levent -lpcre -Wl,-Bdynamic"`.
 When not in development, increase optimizations and runtime speed by adding `--release`.
-Finally, run `bin/ahk_x11 "your ahk file.ahk"`.
+The resulting binary is about 3.6 MiB in size.

 ## Performance